IloBe/Meme_Generator/README.md

 - our application source code and
 - a [Dockerfile](https://docs.docker.com/engine/reference/builder/) to build the image.

+So, our workflow is *Dockerfile –> Docker Image –> Docker Container*.

-As Angelica writes, the basic structure of the Docker file is
+As Angelica writes, the basic structure of the Dockerfile is
 ```
 FROM <BASE_IMAGE>
 COPY <SRC> <DTS>
 RUN <COMMANDS_AT_BUILD_TIME>
 CMD <ENTRY_COMMANDS_AT_RUNTIME>
 ```
-which is in our case extended by the WORKDIR parameter defining the current directory in the Docker image.
+which is in our case extended i.a. by the WORKDIR parameter defining the current directory in the Docker image.

 The Docker image - the private file system providing all files and codes the container needs - is created with help of the Dockerfile by the command: